Yedidya-Darshan-code/Hasakah2/REPORT_FINAL.md

 1. **Advanced heuristics matter:** Even simple VSIDS and BOHM implementations dramatically outperform naive variable selection

-2. **Strategy choice affects search:** Chronological vs. restart strategies lead to different SAT/UNSAT distributions
+2. **Strategy choice affects search:** Different restart strategies (Geometric vs Luby) can lead to similar high performance on this benchmark set.

-3. **No single best solver:** Different combinations excel on different problem types
+3. **No single best solver:** While BOHM was faster here, VSIDS is known to be more robust on larger industrial instances.

 4. **Phase transition benchmarks are effective:** The 100 formulas at phase transition provide a challenging test set